clr/shinobi/README.md

+# Shinobi

-# Shinobi is a Ruby client for Riak that you don't see coming.
+A Ruby client for Riak that you don't see coming.